Temporal logic: History

-Prior gave lectures on the topic at the University of Oxford in 1955–6, and in 1957 published a book, Time and Modality, in which he introduced a propositional modal logic with two temporal connectives (modal operators), F and P, corresponding to "sometime in the future" and "sometime in the past".
+Prior gave lectures on the topic at the University of Oxford in 1955–6, and in 1957 published Time and Modality, in which he introduced a propositional modal logic with two temporal connectives (modal operators), F and P, corresponding to "sometime in the future" and "sometime in the past".
 In this early work, Prior considered time to be linear.
 In 1958 however, he received a letter from Saul Kripke, who pointed out that this assumption is perhaps unwarranted.
 In a development that foreshadowed a similar one in computer science, Prior took this under advisement, and developed two theories of branching time, which he called "Ockhamist" and "Peircean".
 Between 1958 and 1965 Prior also corresponded with Charles Leonard Hamblin, and a number of early developments in the field can be traced to this correspondence, for example Hamblin implications.
 Prior published his most mature work on the topic, the book Past, Present, and Future in 1967.
 He died two years later.

-Along with tense logic, Prior constructed a few systems of positional logic, which inherited their main ideas from Łoś.
 Work in positional temporal logics was continued by Nicholas Rescher in the 60s and 70s.
-In such works as Note on Chronological Logic (1966), On the Logic of Chronological Propositions (1968), Topological Logic (1968), and Temporal Logic (1971) he researched connections between Łoś' and Prior's systems.
+In such works as Note on Chronological Logic (1966), On the Logic of Chronological Propositions (1968), Topological Logic (1968), and Temporal Logic (1971) he researched connections between Łoś's and Prior's systems.
 Moreover, he proved that Prior's tense operators could be defined using a realization operator in specific positional logics.
 Rescher, in his work, also created more general systems of positional logics.
 Although the first ones were constructed for purely temporal uses, he proposed the term topological logics for logics that were meant to contain a realization operator but had no specific temporal axioms—like the clock axiom.

 The binary temporal operators Since and Until were introduced by Hans Kamp in his 1968 Ph.D. thesis, which also contains an important result relating temporal logic to first-order logic—a result now known as Kamp's theorem.

 Two early contenders in formal verifications were linear temporal logic, a linear-time logic by Amir Pnueli, and computation tree logic (CTL), a branching-time logic by Mordechai Ben-Ari, Zohar Manna and Amir Pnueli.
 An almost equivalent formalism to CTL was suggested around the same time by E. M. Clarke and E. A. Emerson.
 The fact that the second logic can be decided more efficiently than the first does not reflect on branching- and linear-time logics in general, as has sometimes been argued.
 Rather, Emerson and Lei show that any linear-time logic can be extended to a branching-time logic that can be decided with the same complexity.